 That’s it!
 It’s a pretty quick and simple craft but makes such a nice keepsake or gift!
 This would be a perfect gift for a grandparent or mother or father for Valentine’s Day or Mother’s day.
 You can even frame it and keep it for many years to come!

-Other options: if you’d rather not use conversation hearts, you can also use pom poms to create a border around your footprint heart.
+Other options: if you’d rather not use conversation hearts, you can also use pom poms or buttons to create a border around your footprint heart.

 More Valentine’s Day Cards for Kids

 These heart handprint salt dough ornaments are the perfect Valentine’s day craft!

 Make a handprint Valentine card with your own personalized heart messages inside.
 We love how easy this card is to make!

 For another fingerprint card idea – see these fingerprint heart cards.
 You can grab a free template to make them too.